jackcasey/PixelAether/README.md

 ----

 PixelAether uses Meteor's Reactive Data pradigm to create and render tile-based game maps using the html5 Canvas element.

 Users can edit the maps collaboratively in realtime.
+Only the sections of the map that you are viewing are synced with the server.

 Maps are divided into 'Chunks'.
 By default a chunk is a 16 x 16 grid of map tiles sorted into two layers.
 A map may comtain any number of chunks.
 Each chunk is